The importance of early diagnosis

 Fabry disease is often missed in women and children

-Since women are often asymptomatic, doctors can easily miss the clues that could lead to a diagnosis of Fabry disease.
+Since symptoms in women can be variable, doctors can easily miss the clues that could lead to a diagnosis of Fabry disease.
 That is why it is so important for women with a family history of Fabry disease to create a Family Medical Tree to help determine if testing is needed.
 Learn more about women and Fabry disease

 Fabry disease symptoms in children are often mistaken for other disorders, including juvenile arthritis, growing pains, or rheumatic fever.
 Missing gym class because of heat and exercise intolerance, painful hands and feet, embarrassing frequent trips to the restroom, and even being labeled as "lazy" are just some of the many challenges children with Fabry disease may face.